"The Red-Squared Slug; Triboniophorus graeffei var. quadratus - c. 1890," 2026

 Glass Jar Specimen, Two Taxonomic Models (taxidermist unknown), and Archival Correspondence.

-These objects once belonged to two nineteenth-century personal collections.
-The handwritten letter and the wet specimen [an impaled slug preserved on a thorn of Crataegus Orientalis] were found among the belongings of Henry Baker Tristram (1822–1906 - the British cleric, ornithologist, and explorer of the Levant), in Durham, England, and later entered collections associated with the Natural History Museums in UK.
+The handwritten letter and the wet specimen [an impaled slug preserved on a thorn of Crataegus orientalis] were found among the belongings of Henry Baker Tristram (1822–1906), the British cleric, ornithologist, and explorer of the Levant, in Durham, England.
+They later entered collections associated with the Natural History Museums in the United Kingdom.

-Together the objects refer to a now-lost taxonomic note describing a rare morphological variation of Triboniophorus graeffei observed in Western Queensland, marked by a peculiar square-shaped dermal pattern.
+Together, the objects refer to a now-lost taxonomic note describing a rare morphological variation of Triboniophorus graeffei observed in Western Queensland, marked by a peculiar square-shaped dermal pattern.

-In a conversation, Tristram had recounted an oral Christian Orthodox legend from Cyprus describing a pagan saint whose epileptic visions foretold the emergence of a future ("false") prophet and his sign within a blood-marked veil, resembling the Veil of Veronica.
+The anomaly surfaced in correspondence between Graeffe and Tristram following their meeting at the First International Congress of Zoology in Paris in 1889.
+During a conversation, Tristram recounted an oral Greek Orthodox legend from Cyprus describing a hermaphroditic pagan saint whose epileptic visions foretold the emergence of a future prophet and his sign within a blood-marked veil — recalling both the Veil of Veronica and the veiled depictions of the Prophet Muhammad in Ottoman and Persian miniatures.
 The central image of her visions was a fluctuating red square appearing on a piece of cloth.